efrecon/gh-runner-sysbox/systemd/README.md

 + `runner` is the main service and in charge of starting the runner.
 The service will pick the environment from above (first service) and start the runner, via [`runner.sh`](../runner.sh), as the `runner` user.

+## File Access Mode

+The unit in charge for stealing the configuration restricts the copy of the environment to only be accessible to the `runner` user.
+Other units, instead, will relax so that all members of the group `runner` also have access to the files/directories created from sub-processes of the unit.
+This is to facilitate usage in `sysbox` when `shiftfs` is turned off.